 We work at their Senior Planet tech center in Manhattan in Chelsea.
 There isn’t a lot of research on how to mentor seniors with games.
 We’ve done well so far, and we’ve worked with Walden, the game about the life of Henry David Thoreau, for a deep dive with seniors.
 It’s a quiet adventure, not a shooter game.
 We want to teach seniors not only about games, but how to play them and what to make of them.
 We hope that they’ll stir thought like the stir thought in us.
 We’ve done two three-week workshops on VR with seniors as well.

-- F) New York Public Library – Our newest partnership has a group of critics going to school libraries and to the main branch on 42nd Street to offer workshops, readings, outreach about jobs and a panel discussion of the year’s best games.
+- F) New York Public Library – Our partnership has groups of critics going to school libraries and to the main branch on 42nd Street to offer workshops, readings, outreach about jobs and a panel discussion of the year’s best games.

 Current And Future Work

-Into 2018, we expanded our work at the DreamYard to twice monthly and to one other school.
-By the fall, we will have three more satellites at: Lehman College, City Tech College and in the city of Orlando.
+Into 2020, we expanded our work at the DreamYard Porject’s Bx Start Gaming Center to twice monthly and to six other schools.
+We have three more satellites at: Lehman College, City Tech College and in the city of Orlando.
+With the help of Cornell University, we are looking into an Ithaca location.

-We feel our model can be extended to other areas.
+We feel our model can be extended to other areas as well.
 We want to go beyond New York City to other areas of New York State and possibly Newark and Washington, D.C. with our model of mentoring, scholarships, internships and videogames.
 We want to engage more educators to create an education model that would work beyond New York.

 To that end, we are working with Professor Helen Pfeffer, a journalist, writer and lauded communications professor who lectures at Marymount Manhattan College, Brooklyn College and Manhattan College.